 VIOLATIONS OF THE GEORGIA FAIR BUSINESS PRACTICES ACT Ga.
-Code Ann. § 10-1-390, et seq.
-(Plaintiffs Cole and Upshaw on behalf of the GFBPA Class)
+Code Ann. § 10-1-390 et seq.
+(Plaintiff Cole on behalf of the GFBPA Class)

-- 177. Plaintiffs Cole and Upshaw incorporate by reference all preceding allegations as though fully set forth herein. - 178.
-Plaintiffs Cole and Upshaw bring this Count on behalf of the GFBPA Class. - 179.
+- 139. Plaintiff incorporates by reference all preceding allegations as though fully set forth herein. - 140.
+Plaintiff Cole brings this Count on behalf of the GFBPA Class. - 141.
 Georgia's Fair Business Practices Act ("GFBPA") prohibits any "unfair or deceptive acts or practices in the conduct of consumer transactions and consumer acts or practices in trade or commerce..."
 Ga.
-Code An§ 10-1-393.

-- 180. FCA's conduct, as set forth herein, occurred in the context of a "consumer transaction" within the meaning of the GFPBA.
+Code § 10-1-393. - 142.
+FCA's conduct, as set forth herein, occurred in the conduct of a "consumer transaction" within the meaning of the GFPBA.
 Ga.
-Code Ann. § 10-1-392(a)(10). - 181.
-FCA's acts and practices relating to destination charges, as alleged in this complaint, constitute unfair business practices, in violation of the GFBPA.
-FCA's practice of employing price packing and charging phantom freight is unethical, unscrupulous, and substantially injurious to new-vehicle purchasers and lessees, and thus constitutes an unfair practice under the GFPBA.
-FCA's practice is also unfair because it is contrary to legislatively declared and public policies that seek to protect consumers from misleading statements, as reflected by the Automobile Information Disclosure Act. - 182.
+Code Ann. § 10-1-392(a)(10).

+FCA's acts and practices relating to destination charges, as alleged in this complaint, constitute unfair business practices, in violation of the GFBPA.FCA's practice of employing price packing and charging phantom freight is unethical, unscrupulous, and substantially injurious to new-vehicle purchasers, and thus constitutes an unfair practice under the GFPBA.
+FCA's practice is also unfair because it is contrary to legislatively declared and public policies that seek to protect consumers from misleading statements, as reflected by the Automobile Information Disclosure Act.

 FCA's acts and practices also constitute fraudulent practices in that, as Congress recognized in the 1950s, the use of price packing and phantom freight charges is likely to deceive and harm reasonable consumers.
 The practice is designed to prey on the heuristics of reasonable consumers and to mislead them into underestimating the full cost of Class Vehicles, boosting both overall demand for vehicles and consumers' willingness to pay the prices charged.
 FCA misrepresents its phantom freight charges as "destination charges" and fails to disclose that the surcharges are not reflective of the actual cost of delivery and instead include additional amounts that FCA adds in to generate additional and hidden profit.
 The phantom freight charges are material to reasonable consumers.

-- 183. Plaintiffs Cole, Upshaw, and the GFPBA Class members reasonably relied on FCA's misrepresentations regarding "destination charges" paid in connection with the purchase or lease of the Class Vehicles. - 184.
-FCA's acts and practices, as alleged above, impacted the sale of all Class Vehicles in the Class Period, and therefore have harmed the general public, and pose a continuing harm to the general public. - 185.
-As a direct and proximate result of FCA's business practices, Plaintiff Cole, Upshaw, and the GFBPA Class members suffered injury and/or damages because they purchased or leased more Class Vehicles than they otherwise would have and paid prices they would not otherwise have paid. - 186.
-Plaintiffs' investigation and research to date indicates that FCA is not registered to do business in Georgia and does not maintain a place of business or keep assets in Georgia. - 187.
-Plaintiffs and the GFPBA Class members also seek attorneys' fees and any other just and proper relief available under Ga.
+- 143. Plaintiff and GFPBA Class Members reasonably relied on FCA's misrepresentations regarding "destination charges" paid in connection with the purchase of the Class Vehicles. - 144.
+FCA's acts and practices, as alleged above, impacted the sale of all Class Vehicles in the Class Period, and therefore have harmed the general public, and pose a continuing harm to the general public. - 145.
+As a direct and proximate result of FCA's business practices, Plaintiff and GFBPA Class members suffered injury or damages, because they purchased more Class Vehicles than they otherwise would have and paid prices they would not otherwise have paid. - 146.
+Plaintiff and the GFPBA Class Members also seek attorneys' fees, and any other just and proper relief available under Ga.
 Code Ann. § 10-1-390 et seq.